Models¶

 The models module provides complete, ready-to-use reservoir computing architectures by combining the modular embedding, driver, and readout components.
 These models implement common RC paradigms found in the literature, allowing users to quickly apply proven architectures without building from scratch.

-All models are built on the base classes RCForecasterBase (discrete-time) and CRCForecasterBase (continuous-time) defined in src/orc/rc.py.
+All models are built on base classes defined in the corresponding submodules: RCForecasterBase and CRCForecasterBase in src/orc/forecaster/base.py, RCClassifierBase in src/orc/classifier/base.py, and RCControllerBase in src/orc/control/base.py.

 Echo State Networks (ESN)¶